tetris245/ULTRAbc/README.md

 Changes for future version

 * Changes in the Moaner:
-  - Improved the vibe feature and extended it to similar activities (finger/fist/masturbate) and activities on ears (caress/kiss/lick/nibble)
+  - Improved the vibe feature and extended it to similar activities (finger, fist, masturbate) and activities on ears (caress, kiss, lick, nibble)
-  - Restored the spank feature and extended it to all body zones and similar activities (bite/kick/pinch/shock/slap)
+  - Restored the spank feature and extended it to all body zones and similar activities (bite, kick, pinch, shock, slap)
   - Converted the orgasm, spank, talk, verbose and vibe options into toggles (no more need to add on or off - if you disable the vibe feature, it will also disable the new xvibe feature)
   - Added the option xvibe related to change in vibrator's settings of other players (if you activate it, it will also activate the vibe feature)